- Files and Folders Backup

 How to Use AOMEI Backupper Clone?

-Here, it will take AOMEI Backupper Std as example to show you how to use AOMEI Backupper clone.
-Before start, download, install and open AOMEI Backupper.
+Here, it will take AOMEI Backupper Std as an example to show you how to use AOMEI Backupper clone.
+Before the start, download, install and open AOMEI Backupper.

 To Clone Disk:

 - In the left tab page, select the Clone option and then select Disk Clone.

 - Select the source disk that you want to clone.
 Click Next.

 - Select the destination disk to which the source disk will be cloned, and click Next.

 Preview the information of your source and destination disk.
 In the wizard page, set desired advanced settings as follows:

 Warning!
 The destination disk and all existing data will be overwritten.